Attention 55+ Insiders: The 1st Boomer Wave is Happening Now!

 There is an excellent selection right now at Heritage Shores of both existing homes and to-be-built homes by two different builders and things are booming.
-Take a look at these 11 phenomenal existing homes for sale!
-They all have things that you would have to purchase if you buy a to-be-built home!
-Priced from $259,900 to $359,900 – these are real asking prices, not the base model pricing of new construction.
+Click here to see existing homes for sale at Heritage Shores.

 Why is an existing home a better value at Heritage Shores?

-- Neither Brookfield nor Ryan is splitting the 3% Transfer Tax on new construction.
-On an existing home, the 3% is always split between the buyer and the seller.
-On a new home you purchase for $300,000 – that means add an additional $4,500 in settlement costs!
+- Neither new home builder is splitting the 4% Transfer Tax on new construction.
+On an existing home, the 4% is always split between the buyer and the seller.
+On a new home that you purchase for $300,000 – that adds an additional $6,000 in settlement costs!

-- Recently, Ryan began to charge a $3,000 Water/Sewer Tap fee or Impact Fee in addition to the Special Tax*.
+- One of the builders also charges a $3,000 Water/Sewer Tap fee or Impact Fee in addition to the Special Tax*.

 - The Special Tax* is approximately $1,300/year on existing single-family homes.
 For lots in the new Phase and from now on, the Special Tax charge will be $2491.
 That is an increase of $1191 every year for 30 years.
 Doing the math… that’s $35,730.
 Plus, on an existing home, some or all of the Special Tax* may already be paid.

 - Prices on new construction are going up and incentives are going down.
-On top of that, interest rates are going to increase.
-If you plan on getting a mortgage, there is no better time to lock in a low interest rate.
+On top of that, interest rates are finally going to increase.
+If you plan on getting a mortgage, there is no better time to lock in a low-interest rate.

 - Lot premiums – all the lots in the new section have lot premiums of anywhere from $5,000 to $30,000.
 Many existing homes are on premium lots without a premium price tag.

 *What is the Special Tax*?

 Good question.
-Special Taxes typically cover the cost of infrastructure like public roads, public water and sewer systems.
+Special Taxes typically cover the cost of infrastructure like public roads, natural gas, public water, and sewer systems.
 Municipal bonds are issued to finance these improvements.
 Homeowners purchasing in a Special Tax district pay their portion over a period of pre-determined years (typically 30 years).